 The team of mis-sold pension specialists at Get Claims Advice deal with dodgy pension transfers on a regular basis – our bread and butter, and may be able to help you identify signs you were mis-sold your new pension with our FREE Initial Assessment services – no obligation on your part, just a chat about what happened with your pension.

-From there, you may be able to go ahead and make a No Win – No Fee* claim for any mis-sold pension transfers you may have!
+From there, you may be able to go ahead and make a no upfront costs claim for any mis-sold pension transfers you may have!

 Justice in the end?
 Let’s hope so!

 Please note: you have an initial cooling off period of 14 days, if you cancel outside of this period you may be charged for the work carried out and if we have already submitted your claim, which results in an offer of compensation subsequently being made, we will charge our full fee as per our T&Cs – our fee is 20% + VAT – a total of 24%.